Turramurra: Transport

-The Pacific Highway (A1) is a major arterial road in Turramurra.
-Turramurra railway station is on the North Shore & Western Line of the Sydney Trains network.
-Transdev NSW buses run services from the railway station to local residential areas and schools.
+The Pacific Highway is a major arterial road in Turramurra.
+Turramurra railway station is on the North Shore railway line.
+CDC NSW buses run services from the railway station to local residential areas and schools.

 Commercial area

 The largest commercial area in Turramurra is located along the Pacific Highway and Rohini Street, beside Turramurra railway station.
 This shopping precinct includes real-estate agents, fruit-markets, banks, bakeries, a musical instrument store, petrol station, Turramurra Arcade.
 There are two supermarkets in this vicinity.
 There is Turramurra Plaza with shops, such as shoe-repairs, a pool store, a patisserie and a tobacconist.
 A Coles supermarket is located behind Turramurra Station, on Ray Street, near the public library.
 Turramurra Masonic Centre is located along the Pacific Highway.

 Princes Street shops are located in East Turramurra, on the corner of Princes Street and Bannockburn Road, near to Pymble Public School.
 Princes Street shops include a fine wine store, veterinary hospital, gift shop, delicatessen, butcher and grocer.
 Street renovations were completed in late 2013 and opened by Ku Ring Gai Mayor Jennifer Anderson during the annual community fair.

-There are shops at South Turramurra on Kissing Point Road including a hairdresser, IAG supermarket, cafe, pizza restaurant, chemist, bakery, post office, BP petrol station and other services.
+There are shops at South Turramurra on Kissing Point Road including a hairdresser, IGA supermarket, cafe, pizza restaurant, chemist, bakery, post office, BP petrol station and other services.

 There is also a shopping village in North Turramurra on Bobbin Head Road which has an IGA supermarket, bakery, post office, newsagent and other facilities.

-There is also shops along Eastern Road (between 95 and 105 Eastern Road) which has an IGA supermarket, dry cleaners, BWS liquor, bakery, butchers, greengrocer, pharmacy, florist and independent petrol station.
+There are also shops along Eastern Road (between 95 and 105 Eastern Road) which has an IGA supermarket, dry cleaners, BWS liquor, bakery, butchers, greengrocer, pharmacy, florist and independent petrol station.
 There is a proposal currently underway for a Harris Farm market to be constructed at 105 Eastern Road (the site of GDR automotives) and part of the adjoining nursery.
 A proposal to rezone and develop an Aldi supermarket was rejected in 2016.